 Firefighters have a simple way to describe what they do: Put the wet stuff on the red stuff.

-At Fire District 1, a great deal of planning and preparation goes into making sure that happens quickly and effectively.
+At South Snohomish County Fire & Rescue, a great deal of planning and preparation goes into making sure that happens quickly and effectively.
 We know fire can double in size with each passing minute.
 We need to get the right equipment and a whole team of firefighters there to perform a number of tasks as quickly as possible to save lives and limit property damage.

-Strategic location and staffing of fire stationsOur 12 fire stations are strategically located throughout our service area.
+Strategic location and staffing of fire stationsOur 14 fire stations are strategically located throughout our service area.
 Each station is staffed around the clock by highly trained professional firefighters.
-Ladder trucks are based at two stations – Esperance Fire Station 20 in the south, and Lake Serene Fire Station 23 in the north – and fire engines are based at all other stations.
+Ladder trucks are based at three stations – Lynnwood Fire Station 15, Esperance Fire Station 20 and Lake Serene Fire Station 23 – and fire engines are based at all other stations.

 Assembling an effective firefighting forceDispatchers send a preprogrammed list of the closest available firefighters and apparatus -- all based on assembling the equipment and full team required to effectively fight a typical fire.
 For a house fire, this means sending two engines, a ladder truck, two aid or medic units and a command unit, approximately 15 firefighters.
 For fires at apartments or businesses, more trucks and firefighters are dispatched.
 Firefighters can call for additional engine companies for larger fires.

 At the fire sceneFirefighting efforts are highly coordinated under a system called Incident Command.
 Actions are directed by an Incident Commander, typically a chief officer, with life safety as the top priority.
 Tasks include:

 Search and rescue: "Is everyone out of the building?"
 That’s the first question firefighters ask.
 Firefighters search for victims and perform rescues.